iasiimwe/ukb_bfz/README.md

 For downstream analysis, two files are provided in this repository:
 * A relevant_functions.R file that contains project-specific functions used during analysis.
-* An Rmarkdown file that includes the project report and R code used during analysis.
+* An Rmarkdown file (bfz_project_report.Rmd) that includes the project report and R code used during analysis.
 Before this work is published, the draft report will include only the code used during analysis, without the corresponding results.